Official Government Website

 This is an 18+ only experience.
 Photo ID is required at the door.

+It’s that time of year!
 The Old Idaho Penitentiary’s annual Halloween bash is back!
-Enjoy an evening of Halloween exploration at the historic Idaho State Penitentiary, with music and live entertainment, food trucks, alcohol available for purchase, ghost stories presentations, and bumps in the night throughout the site, along with the return of the Old Idaho Penitentiary’s haunted cell block, Terror on Cell Block 4 (Idaho’s only haunted cell house), and the Thrill the World dance group.
-Premiering this year: a second haunted house – the haunted infirmary!
+Enjoy an evening of Halloween exploration at the historic Idaho State Penitentiary, with music, photo ops, food trucks, alcohol available for purchase, spooky history presentations, and bumps in the night throughout the site, along with the the Old Idaho Penitentiary’s haunted cell block, Terror on Cell Block 4 (Idaho’s only haunted cell house), and the Haunted Infirmary!
+Plus appearances by the Thrill the World dance group, The Delphi Oracles, Big River Paranormal, and so much more!

 Ages 18+ only (ID required at the door).